 - Phishing - A type of cyber attack where an attacker masquerades as a legitimate organization or individual to trick victims into opening a link or attachment that contains ransomware.
 Think about the number of emails your staff open on a daily basis…and that you do, too, if it looks legit it can be hard to remember that the threat is right there in front of you before it’s too late.

-These are just a few of the many ways that your firm (and your clients could be affected).
+These are just a few of the many ways that your firm (and your clients) could be affected.
 This list doesn’t even include texts, unsecured emails, your staff, and all of your clients and the risks their behavior can create.
-This is why working with a partner to implement safeguards to defend your firm should be non-negotiable.
+This is why working with a partner to implement accounting compliance and cybersecurity safeguards to defend your firm should be non-negotiable.

-Bottom line: All accounting professionals need to develop and implement a comprehensive security plan for their firm.
+Bottom line: All accounting professionals need to develop and implement a comprehensive accounting compliance and security plan for their firm.

 When Wes said this, I realized that as locked down as I thought my firm was, I was in fact, a long way away from where I needed to be.
 Essentially, to put it in the context of my Team Brolin Starting Lineup tech stack softball analogy, I had no swing through in my cybersecurity strategy.
 I was, in fact, hitting a pop fly when it came to being proactive.